godotengine/godot-docs/classes/class_tree.rst

 :ref:`int<class_int>` **get_button_id_at_position** **(** :ref:`Vector2<class_Vector2>` position **)** |const|

-Returns the button id at ``position``, or -1 if no button is there.
+Returns the button ID at ``position``, or -1 if no button is there.

 .. rst-class:: classref-item-separator